Glacier Express & St Moritz

 Today we begin our journey home.
 We travel via Visp to Basel, then join the onward service to Colmar, where we spend the night.
 On Day 10 we travel through France to Paris.
 Here we connect with Eurostar to London.

-Why not extend your holiday spending seven nights gently cruising home from Basel on our exclusive 5-Star Rhine Cruise by Rail from only £4,140 per person.
+Why not extend your holiday spending seven nights gently cruising home from Basel on our exclusive 5-Star Rhine cruise?
+The price for a seven-night cruise add-on is only £1,125 in a C4 classic stateroom, with upgraded cabins available.

 Please call for further information.
 Only available on these departures: 10th June, 2nd & 16th September 2019.